-Most recently I’ve been organizing a Green Party chapter in New Orleans.
+I’m currently serving as chair for the Green Party chapter in New Orleans.
 If you’re interested, please join us.

 I’m a founding member of the Green Party of Louisiana, and I was a Louisiana delegate to the 2004 Green Party National Convention in Milwaukee — the one where we didn’t nominate Nader.
 My interest in so-called “third party” campaigns dates to 1988, when I supported Lenora Fulani’s candidacy for president.
 In the 80s I was also active with the Bloomington Rainforest Action Group, a chapter of the Rainforest Action Network.

 In 2007 I joined with thousands of New Orleanians in a March for Survival, after a spate of murders including Dinerral Shavers and my friend Helen Hill.
 The speech I delivered in front of New Orleans City Hall, in which I expressed community outrage at official incompetence, was given broad media coverage and was even featured in HBO’s Treme.
 This was not a happy moment, but it was a transformative one, at least for me personally.

 Lately I’ve been working with Citizens’ Climate Lobby; I was recently appointed team leader for a new Earth-based Spirituality Action Team.
 This should be interesting.